APPLICATIONS FOR SUMMER 2021 HAVE CLOSED.

 The following timeline is to serve as a general guide for the selection process.
 We receive hundreds of applications each year and give each application the same attention in order to consider as many students as possible.
 Review, notifications and decisions will be made on a rolling basis.
 Therefore, we request your patience throughout the process.

 February 1: Application process opens.
-Students must submit their application or intent to apply using this form.
+Students must submit their application or intent to apply.

 March 29: Application review begins.
 The committee will review all submitted applications to this point.
 The process will continue on a rolling basis.